loicmarie/code-area/README.md

 <code-area mode="javascript" line-numbers></code-area>
 ```

-See [official Polymer element documentation](https://loicmarie.github.io/code-area/) for more details on element
+See [official Polymer element documentation](https://loicmarie.github.io/code-area/) for more details on element et online demonstration.
-and [CodeMirror documentation](http://codemirror.net/doc/manual.html#config) for more configurable options
+See also [CodeMirror documentation](http://codemirror.net/doc/manual.html#config) for more configurable options

 PRs are welcome !